 A complex and fast-changing world demands new, creative approaches to everything from corporate strategies to child development and even household chores.
-From schools to big business, the importance of understanding and encouraging creative solutions has been widely researched and recognized.
+From schools to big business, the importance of understanding and encouraging both creative and innovative/purposeful solutions has been widely researched and recognized.
 There are opportunities at both the M.A. and Ph.D. level to earn a degree in Psychology at Saybrook University specializing in Creativity Studies.
 Saybrook's rich tradition of humanistic studies includes its association with former faculty member Rollo May, who wrote the classic The Courage to Create.
 May, along with humanistic psychology pioneers such as Carl Rogers and Abraham Maslow, proposed that expression of creativity is a key to self-actualization.

-Saybrook's unique approach to creativity goes well beyond the arts to encompass "everyday creativity," the originality of everyday life, which encourages personal and professional growth as well as health benefits.
+Saybrook's unique approach to creativity goes well beyond the arts to encompass "everyday creativity," the original of everyday life, which encourages personal and professional growth as well as health benefits.
 The program is designed to be applicable to a broad range of professional pursuits.

 While creativity is increasingly recognized as a vital part of both a healthy psyche and a thriving economy, there are still many unanswered questions that need serious exploration through scholarship.
 General learning goals include understanding the history, research, and practical application of creativity studies.
-Students enrolled in this Specialization will develop specific learning goals with a faculty member based on their interests, aspirations, and personal passion.
+Students enrolled in this Specialization will develop specific learning goals guided by a highly experienced faculty member tuned into their specific interests, aspirations, and personal passion.